FranSal/Data-Cleaning-Course-Project/README.md

    for each activity and each subject.

-The files included are:
+The files included here are:

       README.md:          a concise info of this project

       run_analysis.R:     R script to automate all analysis starting from the de-zipped files

-      averages_set.csv:   The final result of running run_analysis.R
+      averages_set.csv:   The final result of running run_analysis.R in an easy looking format.

-      averages_set.txt    same as the csv file but it's the in the format asked by the project instructions
+      averages_set.txt    Same  info as in the csv file but it's in the format asked by the project instructions

       codebook.txt:       this file that describes the transformations and variables of this data.